MOHCD will begin accepting applications on May 15, 2023 at 8:00 AM PST

 - Loan Signing: No power of attorney is allowed.
 All applicants must be physically present to sign loan documents.

-- Closing Costs: DALP funds may be used to cover customary, non-recurring closing costs up to 2% of the purchase price or appraised value, whichever is less.
+- Closing Costs: DALP funds may be used to cover customary, non-recurring closing costs normally incurred in a residential real estate transaction, and subject to MOHCD's approval in its sole discretion.

 - DALP Loan Terms: DALP is a no-interest, no-monthly-payment, deferred loan.
-The principal balance amount plus a share of the appreciation becomes due at the end of the term or when the borrower sells, rents, or transfers title on the property.
+The principal balance amount plus a share of the appreciation becomes due when the borrower sells, rents, or transfers the title on the property.

 - The appreciation is calculated by subtracting the original sales price from the current sales price or the current appraised market value.
 The share of appreciation is computed as a ratio of the City loan amount to the purchase price.

-- For example, if the borrower receives the DALP loan in the amount of $375,000 with the purchase price of $950,000, the loan amount is 39% of the purchase price.
-Therefore, the share of appreciation would also be 39%.
+- For example, if the borrower receives the DALP loan in the amount of $500,000 with a purchase price of $1,250,000, the DALP loan amount is 40% of the purchase price.
+Therefore, the share of appreciation would also be 40%.

 DALP Manual and documents